 How we use your personal information

-Cyclops Excess, a trading division of Cyclops Electronics Ltd, is committed to protecting your personal information.
+Cyclops Excess is part of Cyclops Electronics Ltd. Cyclops Electronics Ltd. is committed to protecting your personal information.
 This includes, but is not limited to, what you tell us about yourself; what we learn by having you as a customer, and the choices you decide regarding the types of marketing that you would like to receive.

 Our Privacy Commitment

 Keeping your data safe, secure and private.

 Not to sell, rent or lease customer data to third parties.

 To provide you with ways to manage and review your marketing choices at any time.